 FY 2011 Appropriations and Middle East Democracy

-Click here for POMED’s notes in PDF, or continue reading below the fold.
+Click here for POMED’s notes in PDF, or continue reading below.

 Michele Dunne opened by praising Stephen McInerney for his work in producing a “very satisfying document,” one which reflects the true understanding that democracy promotion is not only about the money, but about how these programs interact and whether they reinforce or contradict each other.
 The report, Dunne said, does a tremendous job interpreting “the signal that the U.S. is sending to people in the Middle East – to reformers, oppositionists, young people – about where the U.S. stands in terms of democracy and human rights.”

 Dunne then handed off to McInerney, who detailed particular points interest or significance within the report, and delineated a few conclusions derived from the administration’s FY11 budget request.
 A thorough summary of these findings can be found here.

 Next, Geneive Abdo spoke about the broader issue of civil society programming through the lens of funding directed toward Iran.
 She observed that the “tension in the Obama administration is to not destroy relationships with regimes while also supporting democracy – this tension is most acute as it regards Iran.”
 Obama’s early overtures toward Iran created a lot of confusion internally.
 The government didn’t know how to respond to the way that the U.S. attempted to reconfigure the relationship: downplaying the commitment toward civil society, and thereby downplaying the democracy promotion component of U.S. policy that was so prominent under President Bush.